-The original Bear mattress has a straightforward design with three layers including:
+The Bear Original has a straightforward design with three layers including:

-The Bear Pro is a step up from the original Bear mattress, with an additional layer of copper-infused polyfoam on top:
+The Bear Pro is a step up from the Bear Original, with an additional layer of copper-infused polyfoam on top:

 Copper is antimicrobial and conducts heat away from the surface of the mattress to keep it cool.
-The mattress has a medium firm feel and is slightly more supportive than the original Bear mattress.
+The mattress has a medium firm feel and is slightly more supportive than the Bear Original.

 The Bear Hybrid mattress has a similar construction in its comfort layers, but replaces the polyfoam base with pocketed coils:

 As with most hybrid mattresses, the pocketed coils add bounce and improve edge support.
 They also allow heat to escape, helping to keep a neutral temperature throughout the night.
 Like the Bear Pro, this mattress has a medium firm feel.
 A quilted Celliant cover adds some initial cushioning.

 All of the Bear mattresses are CertiPUR-US certified to be low in volatile organic compounds (VOCs).
 The Bear Hybrid also holds Greenguard Gold certification for low emissions.
 Based on our testing, the Bear mattresses should have an average lifespan compared to similarly priced models.
 Bear does not disclose the density of the foams used in its mattresses, which makes it a little more difficult to judge the quality.